Computer-aided manufacturing (CAM):

 Manufacturing processes at a glance: Technology, materials, advantages

-Produce functional form as a core in a hybrid process: Milling vs. FDM printing
+Produce positive model as a core in a hybrid process: Milling vs. FDM printing

 3D printing orthotic blanks in the fully digital manufacturing process: SLS- vs. MJF-printing